ioccc-src/winner/2012/kang/README.md

 problem, however, with changing it is that it breaks other words including in German.
-Thus there is the alternate version instead which fixes a problem for Germans that causes problems for Germans so if you're German you'll just have to deal with it :-) It is, however, good as you might be able appreciate the entry even more.
+Thus there is the alternate version instead which fixes a problem for Germans that causes problems for Germans so if you're German you'll just have to deal with it :-) It also breaks other words too and this happens only for one letter change.
+With this one should hopefully be able to really appreciate the subtlety of this entry even more.

 ### Alternate build: